Skip to main content

 The performance master’s degree may be completed in four semesters.
 Transfers are not accepted at the graduate level.

 Graduate students in music must complete a music theory diagnostic exam before registering for the first semester of coursework.
 The diagnostic exam gauges students’ knowledge of written theory, aural theory, and sight-singing.
 Students who do not pass the exam (or portions thereof) must complete a maximum of four points of theory/aural coursework.
-More information can be found on our website.
+More information on Graduate Music Theory & History Entrance Requirements.

 Incoming graduate students’ transcripts will be reviewed for music history coursework.
 Students who have not completed a minimum of two music history courses (equivalent to two 2-credit history courses at NYU) as part of their undergraduate or graduate degrees within the timeline specified must complete up to 4 credits of music history courses offered through the Music and Performing Arts Department.
 More information can be found at the link above.